captionpoint/captionpoint-plays/BETWEEN-RIVERSIDE-AND-CRAZY.md

 ---

 ## DETECTIVE O'CONNOR:
 You know I’m behind a desk now, Walter -Detective Specialist?
-And Dave here is a Lieutenant, so --
+And Dave here is a Lieutenant, so—

 ---

 ## POPS:
-Yep -- I can see the brass.
+Yep—I can see the brass.

 ---